alyonavyshnevska/text_visualization_course/03_dimensionality_reduction/README.md

 # Visualizing WhatsApp Chats

 ## Idea
-I will continue to work on visualising the personal WhatsApp Chat Messages.
+I will continue to work on visualising the a set of personal WhatsApp Chat Messages.
 I have re-used the function generating a tf-idf matrix from the previous blog post.

 ## Data